-MEXICO CITY — U.S. immigration authorities began flying deportees deep into Mexico Thursday in an effort to discourage them from trying to return, U.S. and Mexican officials said.
+SAN DIEGO — U.S. immigration authorities have begun flying deportees deep into Mexico in an effort to discourage them from trying to return.

-ICE spokeswoman Nicole Navas said the flights will accommodate up to 136 men and women but no children.
-Deportees fly from throughout the United States to Chaparral, New Mexico, for a short bus ride to El Paso.
+ICE spokeswoman Nicole Navas says the flights will accommodate up to 136 men and women but no children.
+Deportees fly from throughout the United States to Chaparral, N.M., for a short bus ride to El Paso.

 Under a two-month trial last year, more than 2,300 Mexicans returned on 18 flights.
 The U.S. and Mexico agreed in April to make the arrangement permanent.